cristinacolpos/PELA-blocks/README.md

 [3D PELA Calibration Block Set](https://github.com/LEGO-Prototypes/PELA-parametric-blocks/blob/master/calibration/PELA-calibration-set.stl)

-**TL;DR** *: Print either a Calibration Bar or Calibration Block Set, test fit with LEGO and read the best 'top_tweak' and 'bottom_tweak' numbers from the block side from the block sides, then update these numbers in [`print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/print-parameters.scad).
-Now open any model in OpenSCAD, press F6, and `Export as STL` to create the model optimized for your printer.*
+**TL;DR** *: Print either a Calibration Bar or Calibration Block Set, test fit with LEGO and add the best 'top_tweak' and 'bottom_tweak' numbers to [`PELA-print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/PELA-print-parameters.scad).
+After that you can open any model in OpenSCAD, press `F6` then `Export as STL` to create the model snap fit optimized for your printer/plastic/nozzle/slicer.
+Be patient- OpenSCAD can be slow.*

 Printer, slider parameters and plastic effect the precise fit of press fit connectors.
 It is usually necessary to slightly adjust knob and bottom ring size to achieve a good fit by editing [`PELA-print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/PELA-print-parameters.scad).
 The most common settings are `top_tweak` and `bottom_tweak` which can be read from the side of the clibration block.
 Other model settings affecting all designs are available in [`PELA-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/PELA-parameters.scad).
 The `PELA-calibreation-set` blocks vary the size of `axle_hole_tweak`.
 Read the same `top_tweak` number from the side, nearer the top of the block.

 Be sure to set the `flexible_material` and `large_nozzle` settings in [`PELA-print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/PELA-print-parameters.scad).
 These help to tailor the models for easier printing and a better fit.

 1. Print the Calibration Bar and test fit the top knobs and bottom sockets against commercial LEGO.
 Put the `top_tweak` (on the side, near the top) and `bottom_tweak` (on the side, near the bottom) values that you can read from the side of the bar into `print-parameters.scad`.
 1. Generate a new 2x2x1 `PELA Block` in OpenSCAD using these new settings, press F6 to render, and export as `.STL`.
-In Windows, you can do with from the command line: `.\PELA-block.ps1 2 2 1` or `.\PELA-technic-block.ps1 2 2 1`
+Windows command line scripts are provided: `.\PELA-block.ps1 2 2 1` or `.\PELA-technic-block.ps1 2 2 1`
 1. Confirm a good fit with both commercial LEGO and other PELA Blocks.
 1. If you find you also need to adjust the Technics connector hole size, print the Calibration Block Set. `axle_hole_tweak` numbers change along with `top_tweak` numbers.
 1. Repeat this process as needed when you change material, nozzle size or and slicer settings.